SarkisovTeam/group-website/content/home/home_slider.md

 content:
   slides:
-    - title: 👋 Welcome to the group
+    - title: Welcome to our group
-      content: Here's an overview of our research in adsorption...
+      content: Overview of the research themes
       align: center
       background:
         position: center